mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	Kip started to lose some cognition, but the cold acted as his last thread to coherence.
 He looked up at hae, pensively toying with the knife and said, "I swear it."

-	Thi stood up and looked out to the ocean, "It's a beautiful place to die.
-Amongst the only light in the darkness.
+	Thi stood up and looked out to the ocean, "This is how thi wanted to die.
+Dancing in the light that darkness rules.
 Casra and I buried a friend here once.
 Back when I still believed.
-But this isn't the death I imagined for any of us."
+But this isn't the way it was supposed to happen."

 	Thi pointed straight out toward the water.
 "Thirty paces.
 Don't let hae die."